Can You Become a Dental Assistant Without Going to School?

 The Bottom Line

-You don't need to spend a year in dental assisting school to get started.
-In Illinois and Indiana, on-the-job training is a real and legal path into the profession.
+You don't need to spend a year in dental assisting school to get started in Illinois or Indiana.
+You can get hired for basic chairside work without any certification and learn on the job.

-If you're in the Chicago area and ready to get certified, explore our courses at Dental AssistEd or reach out to us directly.
-We'll help you figure out which certification makes the most sense for where you are right now.
+If you're in the Chicago area and ready to get started, explore our courses at Dental AssistEd or reach out to us directly.
+We'll help you figure out the right starting point based on where you are right now.